samerfarida/mcp-ssh-orchestrator/docs/wiki/15-Glossary.md

 - **Context**: MCP SSH Orchestrator containers use read-only filesystems for security

 ## S

-**SOC 2**
-- **Definition**: System and Organization Controls 2, a security framework for service organizations
-- **Context**: MCP SSH Orchestrator provides security controls (audit logs, access control, encryption) that can support SOC 2 requirements.
-SOC 2 compliance is achieved through organizational certification, not by the tool itself.

 **SSH**
 - **Definition**: Secure Shell, a cryptographic network protocol for secure remote access